Zangetsu: A Candidate of Isolated, Quiescent, and Backsplash Ultra-Diffuse Galaxy in the COSMOS Field: Photometric Analysis

 \subsection{Galaxy 2-D Modeling}

 With the scattered light removed and background corrected in the $gri$ bands, we now characterize the structural and photometric properties of Zangetsu through 1-D surface brightness profile extraction and 2-D modeling using \texttt{isophote} and \texttt{AstroPhot} (\citealp{astrophot})\footnote{ \url{https://astrophot.readthedocs.io/en/latest/}}.
-For the 2-D fitting, we adopt the PSF model image and the variance map from the \texttt{hscPipe}.
-Given the overall simple morphology of Zangetsu, we begin with a single \ser{} model plus a flat sky component.
+For the 2-D fitting, we adopt the PSF model image and the variance map respectively in the $gri$ bands from the \texttt{hscPipe}.
+Given Zangetsu's simple morphology, we begin with a single \ser{} model and a flat-sky component.
 We also account for the nearby objects blended with Zangetsu by iteratively building an object mask.

 We briefly introduce the fitting procedures here:

 \begin{itemize}

 \item As the first step, we fit the $gri$-band images independently with the \ser{}$+$Sky model, allowing all parameters to vary freely, including the centroid of the galaxy.
 The flexible 2-D models aim to achieve a smooth residual model and facilitate improving the object mask.
 On the residual map, we detect all objects using \texttt{Photutils.segmentation} with a lower detection threshold (3 times the median value of the sky RMS map from the residual) and a minimum number of connected pixels of $8$.
 We display the final object mask in Figure \ref{fig:profile}.